cs3600/project2/README.md

   - Ensure that if conditions that are negated (!condition) work as expected (!1 != 0)
   - Logically order function declarations within each file
   - Ensure commenting is consistent, concise, and informative
+  - Why do we have 2x the amount of dwrites?

 3600fs (Milestone 2)
   - vfs_mount